 Websites bearing The Frugals name are recognized leaders in the money-saving world.
 Coupon Sherpa, Gift Card Granny and Mr. Free Stuff have been featured in such respected publications as The New York Times, The Washington Post, Wired, The Globe & Mail and TIME magazine.
 (The Daily Planet and Clark Kent have yet to comment.)
 The Frugals share a trait with the most venerable characters of superhero lore: They only use their powers for good, not evil.

 Visitors are never required to join mailing lists, pay upfront costs or divulge personal information.
 You reap the rewards of their superhuman discounts — always available for free.
 As a closely connected band of greenback gurus, The Frugals use convenience to thwart plans of time-draining domination.
 Each website is seamlessly linked to give you access to every coupon and discount when you need it.

 Through a splurge-defying combination of convenience, reliability and monetary prowess, The Frugals make the Internet a safe and friendly place for every shopper.
 Trust them to save the money in your wallet.

-Logos, Images and Text copyright The Frugals, LLC.
-All rights reserved.
+Logos, Images and Text copyright Kinoli, Inc. All rights reserved.